roadwarriorkata/architecture/03 SolutionDetails/ADR0002WarriorFrontEndArchitecture.md

 ## 1.3 Considered Options and Decision Outcome

-[Provide summary of considered options as one liners and provide reasoning for  selected option, based on above Problem Statement, Architecture principles and considered Quality Requirements.]

 * **Option 1: One Single Page Application with JavaScript (Vue)**
 * Option 2: Python Flask application